Pratcode/WebResume/README.md

--WebResume-

-The WebResume is a website resume platform, which is minimalist in nature, means that it doesn't have cluttered design, it has card based modular design, where many sections can be created as per need, it is responsive, means that it can be viewed in any kind of screen size, here we can also upload resume which can be accessed in one click, and contact section has many ways to contact a person.
+# WebResume

+WebResume is a non-static website resume, which utilises database and every data which is represented is comming from database.

+## Features

+- We can create many sections without editing html, since data will be comming form database.
+- It is responsive based on bootstarpe.
+- We can also upload resume which can be accessed in one click.
+- Contact page has contact form, and social media handles section, which also connected to database.
+- here i have used sqllite for testing and postgres for production.
+- ones deployed we dont need to edit things manually, all things can be updated from admin panel.

+### How to use

 Install python in the machine and set environment path, either by ticking on installer or setting up manually.
 Open cmd or powershell.

-virtual environment----
+###### virtual environment -

 Locate the project and extract it. and then if you have other project and don't wanna mess up dependency, install virtual environment-